pafklapper/chtnpw-autounlock-archlivedisk/README.md

 ### Purpose:
 a pluggable way to quickly unlock the builtin Administrator account on Windows.
-As a sysadmin working in varying environments, I can't always wait for the official techsupport to take over the machine.
+As a sysadmin working in varying environments, you can't always wait for the official techsupport to take over the machine.

+After the first login as 'Administrator' the account will be blocked again.

 ### Steps:
 1. Run buildLivedisk.sh on an Arch machine (vanilla, not manjaro or whatever) after having installed the packages archiso and arch-iso-scripts
 Proposed: pacman -Sy archiso arch-iso-script

-If everything works an burnable image in the form of "archlinux-[date]-x86-64.iso" should appear in the folder "iso"
+If everything works a burnable image in the form of "archlinux-[date]-x86-64.iso" should appear in the folder "iso"

 2. Burn that iso to an USB (or whatever)
 Proposed: dd if=[PATH-TO-ISO-FILE] of=/dev/sd[DRVELETTER-OF-USB] bs=4M status=progress && sync